HipsterBrown/rails-react-playground/README.md

 When building components before integrating into the Rails app, run `pnpm storybook` in the `@playground/core` directory to start the Storybook server.
 [Learn more about Storybook and writing component stories.](https://storybook.js.org/docs/react/writing-stories/introduction) You'll find an example under the `@playground/core/stories/` directory.

-To serve a React component in the Rails app, a [Stimlus controller](https://stimulusjs.org/) (`react-app-controller.tsx`) is used to mount the component on demand.
+To serve a React component in the Rails app, a [custom element powered by Catalyst](https://github.github.io/catalyst/) (`react-island.tsx`) is used to mount the component on demand.
 First, the component must be added to the `@playground/core/src/registry.ts` file:

 ```ts
 import Thing from './components/Thing';